-The BA in Professional Communication is an intensive degree-completion program which enables you to complete your third and fourth years of study with cutting-edge program content that balances academic education, professional experience, creativity and practical skills.
+The BA in Professional Communication can be completed as a 4-year degree program or an intensive degree-completion program which enables you to complete your third and fourth years of study with cutting-edge program content that balances academic education, professional experience, creativity and practical skills.
 The program combines a comprehensive overview of communications as an academic field with courses in digital communication, professional writing, public persuasion, visual communication, multimedia storytelling, global communication, media and cultural studies, sustainability communication, crisis communication management, Indigenous contexts, and much more.

 Both models offer 60 credits of coursework, and are equivalent to years' three and four of the BA, enabling successful students to graduate with a four-year BA degree.

 Graduates of this program will become well equipped for advancement in their careers.
 While training in communication skills in key to all career paths, education in professional communication is especially beneficial for careers in public relations, advertising, marketing, journalism, and corporate, technical, or web-based communication.

 Students typically apply to the program with 60 university credits (or years one and two of a BA), often in the form of an associate of arts diploma or degree.
 Applicants who do not have the formal academic education or credits to qualify for admission, may be assessed on the basis of both their formal education or career experience in accordance with the Flexible Admission Policy.
 Please see the Admission Requirements page for more information.

 Students who don't meet the language requirements for the program can complete years one and two of the Communication degree program through our International Study Centre.